felipebz/ndapi/README.md

 Oracle Forms includes an API that enables C/C++ developers to create, load, edit, save, and compile Oracle Forms modules (.fmb, .mmb, .olb and .pll files).
 It gives access to almost all the Forms Builder functionality.

-Oracle Forms also includes a Java API (JDAPI) that wraps the Open API functionality and offer a complete API to Java developers.
+Oracle Forms also includes a Java API (JDAPI) that wraps the Open API functionality and offers a complete API to Java developers.
 But the API is a bit verbose because it doesn't have any support for generics nor iterators.

 A Java sample code with JDAPI looks like: